AmenyaEngr/Visit-Tracker/README.md

 ## SOLUTECH Interview Solution

-👀 Solution code for the Route-to-Market (RTM) Sales Force Automation app. app for crossplatform using [flutter](https://flutter.dev/).
+👀 Solution code for the Route-to-Market (RTM) Sales Force Automation app. app for cross-platform using [flutter](https://flutter.dev/).
 The final app looks like this: